 - Family Violence and Sexual Assault Virginia Hotline: 1-800-838-8238

 - LGBTQ Partner Abuse and Sexual Assault Helpline: 1-866-356-6998

 - There are also instant messaging and text options available if it isn’t safe to talk on the phone.
 The Family Violence and Sexual Assault Virginia Hotline and the LGBTQ Partner Abuse and Sexual Assault Helpline have a confidential chat feature here, or you can text the hotlines at: 1-804-793-9999.

 - For victims and survivors of abuse who need support, the National Domestic Violence Hotline is available 24/7.
 Call 1-800-799-7233 or 1-800-799-7233 for TTY.
 If you are unable to speak safely, you can log onto thehotline.org or text LOVEIS to 22522.
 The Virginia Department of Social Services also has a family violence and sexual assault hotline available 24/7 at 1-800-838-8238.

-Visit CDC Daily Life and Coping for more on how you can plan, prepare, and cope with stress before and during a COVID-19 outbreak.
+- CDC’s Stress and Coping for more on how you can plan, prepare, and cope with stress during the COVID-19 pandemic.